bcopy/microsquad/modules/gateway/src/main/python/microsquad/controller/homie/README.md

 A Microsquad controller obtains MQTT events and performs callbacks for potential subscribers.
 Also allows to update settable properties.

-Note that the controller is a pure MQTT implementation - it does not depend on any Homie API.
 Callbacks are handled by RxPy observables.

 ## Supported reactive event types